AlessioDeAngelis/rec-flix/README.md

 # WHITEHALL-FLIX
-Simple Netflix-style Recommender System leveraging on Neo4j 3.1 and Spring, made for educational purposes.
+Simple Netflix-style Recommender System leveraging on Neo4j 3.1 and Spring, made for fun and educational purposes.

 The sample movies are taken from the **The Open Movie Database**,  http://www.omdbapi.com/.
 You can find the dataset in the file **movies.json** within the